 - movement to appropriate housing

 The Transportation Team provides transportation for inmates going to outside medical/mental health related appointments, to other facilities, facilities throughout Florida including the Florida Department of Corrections.
 The Transportation Team also provides community services utilizing inmate labor.
 Mobile/Remote booking and transportation services are available to PBC law enforcement agencies when requested for special operations.

-The Booking Section handles the entry and distribution of booking information.
-This section also maintains booking related teletype communications with numerous criminal justice agencies and is charged with the responsibility of providing criminal histories for all inmates who are scheduled for First Appearance Court.
+Booking handles the entry and distribution of booking information.
+This section also maintains booking related teletype communications with numerous criminal justice agencies and is charged with the responsibility of providing criminal histories for all inmates who are booked.
 Non-sworn members staff this section around-the-clock.

-The Classification Section operates around-the-clock in order to provide appropriate inmate housing determinations and assignments to best meet the needs of inmates, staff, and correctional facilities as a whole.
+Classification operates around-the-clock in order to provide appropriate inmate housing determinations and assignments to best meet the needs of inmates, staff, and correctional facilities as a whole.
 Housing assignments are determined through a classification interview as well as an assessment of the inmates’ current charges, criminal histories and known facility behaviors.
 The majority of inmates are initially housed in orientation housing units until their first appearance in court, after which those inmates who are not released or bond out receive a full Classification interview and are reassigned appropriately.
 Based upon predetermined factors, certain categories of inmates receive a full interview in the intake area upon admission.
 Classification is a highly fluid process, necessary to balance inmate needs while maximizing facility security concerns and goals.
 Additionally, the Classification section oversees the coordination and assignment of all county sentenced inmate workers throughout the Sheriff’s Office and the community.